-Fifth, to clarify the reason of the discrepancy between the directions of the magnetic axes of the bipolar group in AR to the Sun and of the magnetic cloud near the Earth.
+Fifth, clarify the reason of the discrepancy between the directions of the magnetic axes of the bipolar group in AR to the Sun and of the magnetic cloud near the Earth.
 Webb et al. [2000a] suggested that to the moment of its arrival to the Earth orbit the cloud has turned around by $\sim 40^{\circ}$ and shifted southward by $\sim 30^{\circ}$ from its initial position such that the cloud axis became located below the ecliptic plane.
 There is no such difficulty in the alternate model of cloud generation on HCS [Ivanov and Romashets, 1999].

-The paper contains: section 2 "Initial data and Methods", section 3 dedicated to the dynamics of the photospheric open field, subsector structure of the coronal field and solar activity phenomena, section 4 dedicated to the dynamics of the subsector structure of the interplanetary medium, section 5 "The 12-16 May, 1997 events", and section 6 "Discussion".
+The paper contains initial data and methods in section 2, section 3 is dedicated to the dynamics of the photospheric open field, subsector structure of the coronal field and solar activity phenomena, section 4 is dedicated to the dynamics of the subsector structure of the interplanetary medium, section 5 covers the 12-16 May, 1997 events, and section 6 is a discussion.